Sheet Harbour, Nova Scotia: 20th century

 A school was built at West River in 1903 to replace its predecessor which was destroyed in a fire.
 A new Freemasons hall was built in the same year, and its predecessor became a Sunday school.
 The first bank in Sheet Harbour, a branch of the Bank of Nova Scotia, was opened in 1921.
 The branch still exists, however it is operated from a different building than the original.
 The second location of the bank, a two-storey building, was built in 1929.
 The present location of the bank was built in 1959.

 In 1922, a ground-wood pulp mill, owned by the American Pulp and Wrapping Paper Co. of Albany, began operation on the West River at the head of the Northwest Arm of Sheet Harbour.
 They had purchased it from the previous owners who were a lumber company.
 In 1925, the company had the Fairchild Aerial Survey Company of the United States take aerial photographs of the company limits, as well as the adjoining Crown land.
 This was the first aerial survey done by a company in Nova Scotia.
 The mill produced its first ground-wood pulp on October 5, 1925.
 It remained in operation until it was destroyed by Hurricane Beth in August 1971.

 The first electrical lines were run into Sheet Harbour in the fall of 1925.
 The first line ran along the shore and was an offshoot of the line that ran to the mill, which received its power from the Ruth Falls power plant along East River.
 A second line was built in 1928 along the west side of the highway to provide street lighting.
 A lighting ceremony was held after all of the houses in the community had been wired.
+They were an early adopter of hydro electric power, and produced 23,000,000 kilowatt-hours per year in the early days.

 The first efforts were made to establish a hospital in Sheet Harbour in the spring of 1945.
 The effort was sparked by Duncan MacMillan, a doctor who had been serving the Sheet Harbour area for about 20 years at the time.
 A meeting was held in early 1946 at the Masonic Hall in Sheet Harbour.
 Representatives of the Nova Scotia branch of the Canadian Red Cross were in attendance.
 The plan was given unanimous approval at the meeting and steps were taken to organize an official hospital board, which was incorporated in March 1946 by the Nova Scotia Legislature.
 An enthusiastic funding campaign was started afterward.
 The hospital board then engaged an architect, Leslie R. Fairn, to design the hospital.
 The plans called for a 21-bed Georgian style building.
 John Smiley was engaged as the contractor for the project, and was later succeeded by Robert MacDonald.